hemanthsoma/project0/README.md

 **Use Required Modules**

-> pymongo is the standard MongoDB library and MongoClient method used to establish a connection to a MongoDB objects.
+> Pymongo is the standard MongoDB library and MongoClient is used to establish a connection to a MongoDB objects.
 ```
 import warnings
 from pymongo import MongoClient